tinacms/tina-cloud-starter/readme.md

 ## Local development workflow tips

 To get the most out of the starter you'll want to leverage some of the tooling that might not be immediately obvious when you first get set up.
-Watch the video below for a walkthrough.
+Watch the [walkthrough video](https://www.loom.com/share/e62776f138ec485d81d71c68364857a8) for a deeper understanding of you can use these tools to help you.

 ### Using Typescript